imikimi/art-suite-demos/README.md

 # Art.Suite.Demos

-See what ArtSuite can do.
+See what ArtSuite can do: [Live Demo](http://imikimi.github.io/art-suite-demos/)

 ### Install and Run